 What is the Forensic Mental Health and Neurodiversity Priority Setting Partnership (PSP)?

-We are running the Forensic Mental Health and Neurodiversity Priority Setting Partnership (PSP) because we want to know how best to support individuals with or at risk of offending histories who have mental health or neurodiversity (e.g. learning disability, autism, ADHD) needs.
+We formed a Forensic Mental Health and Neurodiversity Priority Setting Partnership (PSP) because we wanted to know how best to support individuals with or at risk of offending histories who have mental health or neurodiversity (e.g. learning disability, autism, ADHD) needs.

-We have been surveying service users, service providers, carers, and informal support networks about their experiences of working with OR being someone with/at risk of an offending history.
-Through our surveys participants have suggested questions that cover a range of areas such as housing, homelessness, benefits, post-release support, stigma, social isolation, educational needs, employment, family relations, and addiction issues.
+We surveyed service users, service providers, carers, and informal support networks about their experiences of working with OR being someone with/at risk of an offending history.
+Through our surveys participants suggested questions covering a range of areas such as housing, homelessness, benefits, post-release support, stigma, social isolation, educational needs, employment, family relations, and addiction issues.

-We have been gathering this information through a process developed by the James Lind Alliance – so far we have ran:
+We gathered this information through a process developed by the James Lind Alliance – specifically we ran:

-1) An ‘Evidence Uncertainty’ survey – over 300 people shared ideas on what areas Forensic Mental Health and Neurodiversity researchers should be focusing on.
+1) An ‘Evidence Uncertainty’ survey – over 300 people shared ideas on what areas Forensic Mental Health and Neurodiversity researchers should be focusing on (April – May 2025).

-Final Priority Setting workshops in relation to young people, adults, and those with learning/intellectual disability will take place throughout December 2025 and January 2026.
-During these, service users, service providers, carers, and informal support networks will focus on the questions that were ranked as most important in the ‘Shortlisting’ survey, and work together to agree ‘Top 10′ lists of priorities.
+3) Final Priority Setting workshops in relation to young people, adults, and those with learning/intellectual disability.
+During these, service users, service providers, carers, and informal support networks focused on the questions that were ranked as most important in the ‘Shortlisting’ survey, and worked together to agree ‘Top 10′ lists of priorities (December 2025 – January 2026).

 What organisations are involved?